pforny/MMAomics/README.md

 9. Metabolomics investigation of a subset of patient cell lines and glutamine flux studies in 293T CRISPR-KO cells.
 10. Validation of CRISPR knock-out 293T cell lines.
 11. Stable isotope labeling of glutamine shows preferential reductive cycling of glutamine derived carbons in MMUT deficiency.
+12. Immunoprecipitation of flag-tagged MMUT shows pulldown of DLST.
+(10-12. no data analyses)